5 Useful Tips on How to Test Blood Sugar In Dogs

 A small red spot is likely to form once you prick your dog.
 This is the area from where you took a small amount of blood sample from a vessel trapped underneath the skin.

-It is normal to get a small bruise, around the size of a grain of rice and this will go away within a day or two.
-However, you need to watch out for any large bruise, swelling, and warmth in the pricked area, fluid accumulation or infection.
+It’s normal to get a small bruise around the size of a grain of rice, and this will go away within a day or two.
+However, you need to watch out for any large bruise, swelling, and warmth in the pricked area, fluid accumulation, or infection.

 We hope you found how to test blood sugar in dogs useful.
 Let us know in the comments below!